haskell-suite/haskell-packages/README.md

     by Cabal.
 It might work, but often it won't, for various reasons.
 Also, GHC's command line protocol is quite complex.

-3. Package management.
+3. **Package management**.
 You need to implement a package db mechanism, which would let you to keep track of installed packages.
 Then you'd have to implement a `ghc-pkg`-like tool to manage those databases, for both Cabal and your users.